looopka/etna/CONTRIBUTING.md

 The simplest way to check how documentation is rendered is to make a pull request.
 CI will build it, publish and attach a link to the pull request.

-#### 7.1 Adding tutorials (optional)
+#### 7.1 Standard scenarios

+**Adding a new method to the class**
+- Update the docstrings of the class / method.

+**Adding a new public class / function**
+- Go to the [`api_reference`](https://github.com/etna-team/etna/tree/master/docs/source/api_reference) directory.
+- Find a source page for a relevant module, e.g. `models.rst` is responsible for the `etna.models` module.
+- Find a relevant `autosummary` block within the source page and place your new entity there.
+  - Make sure you are using the correct `template`.
+The `class.rst` template should be used for classes, `base.rst` for everything else.
+  - Make sure you are using the correct path for the new entity taking into account the `currentmodule` directive.

+**Adding a new module**
+- Go to the [`api_reference`](https://github.com/etna-team/etna/tree/master/docs/source/api_reference) directory.
+- Create a new source page in that directory.

-If you are going to add a jupyter notebook tutorial:
+**Adding a new jupyter notebook tutorial**
-1. Add the notebook into `examples` folder with its prepended number.
+- Add the notebook to the [`examples`](https://github.com/etna-team/etna/tree/master/examples) directory with its prepended number.
-2. Add "launch binder" button to the notebook.
+- Add a "launch binder" button to the notebook.
-3. Add "Table of contents" for headings of the levels 2 and 3.
+- Add a "Table of contents" for level 2 and 3 headings.
-4. Install extensions that are necessary for this notebook to run.
+- Install extensions that are necessary for this notebook to run.
-5. Add imports that are unrelated to the topic of the tutorial at the very top.
+- Add imports that aren't related to the topic of the tutorial at the very top.
-6. Add new notebook with its table of contents to the `examples/README.md`
+- Add the new notebook and its table of contents to the `examples/README.md`.
-7. Add new notebook with to the `README.md`
+- Add the new notebook to the `README.md`.
+- Add a card for the created notebook according to its level of difficulty to [`tutorials.rst`](https://github.com/etna-team/etna/blob/master/docs/source/tutorials.rst).

+**Adding a new custom documentation page**
+- Create a new page in a [`source`](https://github.com/etna-team/etna/tree/master/docs/source) directory.
+- Add a link to the new page to [`user_guide.rst`](https://github.com/etna-team/etna/blob/master/docs/source/user_guide.rst) or any other page responsible for the documentation sections.

 #### 7.2 Building locally (optional)